netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

 - Claim: If you haven’t claimed your Agent yet, this screen will allow you to [claim](src/claim/README.md) it.
 The following fields are available:

-    - Token: Your Netdata Cloud token.
+    - Token: Your Netdata Cloud Space's claim token.
     - Rooms: The Room IDs to which you want to assign your node, separated by commas.
     - Proxy: (Optional) The proxy address used to communicate with Netdata Cloud.
     - Insecure connection: By default, Netdata verifies the host certificate.
 If this option is selected,